javo0101/introGIS/lessons.md

 # Formatting the Pop-ups for the Protest Locations

 Let’s format the pop-ups for the protest locations so that the map viewer can learn more about the sites.
-The attributes that can be displayed are: “Date”, “Start Location”, “Address”, “City”, “State”, “Zip”, “Photo”,	“Details”.
+The attributes that can be displayed are: "Date", "Start Location", "Address", "City", "State", "Zip", "Photo",	"Details".

-Out of these options, let’s display the “Start location”, “photo” and “details.”
+Out of these options, let’s display the "Start location", "photo" and "details."

-1. In the **Map Layers Panel**, hover over where it has the name of the points layer “1 Week of Protest” and select the three dots for **More Options**.
+1. In the **Map Layers Panel**, hover over where it has the name of the points layer "1 Week of Protest" and select the three dots for **More Options**.
 Then select **Configure Pop-up**.
-2. In **Pop-up Title** write “BLM Protest”
+2. In **Pop-up Title** write "BLM Protest"
-3. In **Display** select “A list of field attributes.”
+3. In **Display** select "A list of field attributes."
 4. Select **Configure Attributes**.

 Now you should see a place where you can decide which attributes to display by clicking the checkboxes under the **Display** column.
 You can also edit the **TextBox Type** by having the checkboxes under the **Edit** column selected.
 Lastly, you can change the name that appears for the attribute in the pop-up.
 To do this click on the words in the column **Field Alias** and it will allow you to put in new text.
 Let’s try some of these options.

-1. In the **Display** column select “Start Location” and “Details.”
-Even though we also want to add “photo” we are not going to check that off here.
+1. In the **Display** column select "Start Location" and "Details."
+Even though we also want to add "photo" we are not going to check that off here.
 Media needs to be configured through a different process, which we’ll do next.
 2. You don’t have to change anything in the **Edit** column.
-3. Under Field Alias click on the word “Details” and change it to “Protest info.”
+3. Under Field Alias click on the word "Details" and change it to "Protest info."
 4. Click OK.

 ![popup for protest layer](images/popupprotest1.png)